-The funny thing about 'Fusic' is how organic the genesis of the sound was.
-"It's stripped-back, and that really evolved from the party - I'd always play the B-sides to records.
+The funny part about 'Fusic' is how organically the sound grew.
+"It's quite a stripped-back tone and that really evolved from the party, always the B-sides to records.
 The trippy dub sides with wobbly grooves."
 With FUSE being an after-party and Enzo basically playing every week, his sets would last up to six hours and so the music kept taking him further down the rabbit hole.
-Then the FUSE crew like Rich NxT and Seb Zito started to make beats which was simply more fuel for the festivities.
+Then the FUSE crew like Rich NxT and Seb Zito started to make beats which was simply more food for the festivities.
 And out of that, the sound was created and the 'Fusic' name just came from the crowd.
 "Someone once said to me they went to clubs all over the place and couldn't find any music like what they heard at FUSE, so it's not really music, it's 'Fusic,' isn't it?"
 And it stuck.

 After Enzo first launched FUSE, he had a few tracks that he'd made.
 But no one would sign them.
 "I sent them to all the major labels in London, to people that were very instrumental in the house scene in the UK.
 And they said that my music was too deep and it would never sell."
 So Enzo was a bit stuck, because he was producing this sound and it was positively going off in his party.
 That's why he decided to start FUSE London in 2011.
 "Sure, a big part was showcasing our sound, but it was also because no one else would sign it!
 We didn't really have much choice!"